keerthanakn31/LIC-2/Experiment 3.md

 Step 3 : AC Analysis:
 1. Find the 3-db BW

-Replace the resistor in the circuit by Current source do the same procedure and again replace it by N Channel Mosfet
+In case 1 resister RSS and do the step by step procedure In case 2 Replace the resistor in the circuit by Current source do the same procedure In case 3 replace it by N Channel Mosfet do the same procedure

 **Design Question**